yomajo/Amazon-Accounting-Report/README.md

     * orders alreadt processed before (present in database)
 * Logs, backups database;
 * Automatic database self-flushing of records as defined by `ORDERS_ARCHIVE_DAYS` in [orders_db.py](https://github.com/yomajo/Amazon-Accounting-Report/blob/master/Helper%20Files/orders_db.py);
-* Creates a report with:
+* Creates a Excel report with:
     * Datasheets for each present segments in loaded raw text file with selected data for each order;
     * Summary sheet